Avoirdupois

 Robust weights like these hexagonal decimal-scaled antiques were used for trade into the late 20th century.

 Over time, the desire not to use too many different systems of measurement allowed the establishment of "value relationships", with other commodities metered and sold by weight measurements such as bulk goods (grains, ores, flax) and smelted metals, so the avoirdupois system gradually became an accepted standard through much of Europe.

 In England, Henry VII authorized its use as a standard, and Queen Elizabeth I acted three times to enforce a common standard, thus establishing what became the Imperial system of weights and measures.
 Late in the 19th century various governments acted to redefine their base standards on a scientific basis and establish ratios between local avoirdupois measurements and international SI metric system standards.
 The legal actions of these various governments were independently conceived, and so did not always pick the same ratios to metric units for each avoirdupois unit.
 The result of this was, after these standardisations, measurements of the same name often had marginally different recognised values in different regions (although the pound generally remained very similar).
-In the modern day, this is evident in the small difference between United States customary and British Imperial pounds.
+Since 1959, there is no difference in the US customary pound and the British imperial pound.

 An alternative system of mass, the troy system, also denominated in pounds and ounces, is generally used for precious materials.